University of Tokyo: World War II

-UTokyo’s Second Faculty of Engineering was established in 1942 to meet the growing demand for engineers during the Second World War.
+UTokyo's Second Faculty of Engineering was established in 1942 to meet the growing demand for engineers during the Second World War.
 It evolved into the Institute of Industrial Science after the war.

-In 1941, the Empire of Japan attacked the American bases at Pearl Harbor and joined World War II as an Axis power alongside Germany.
-By late 1943, as Japan faced significant defeats in the Pacific theatre, a decision was made to enlist university students studying humanities, sending them to battlefields.
+In 1941, the Empire of Japan attacked the American bases at Pearl Harbor and entered World War II.
+By late 1943, as Japan faced defeats in the Pacific theatre, a decision was made to enlist university students in the humanities.
 During the war, 1,652 students and alumni of UTokyo were killed, including those from varied civilian professions such as doctors, engineers, and diplomats, as well as those killed in action.
 They are commemorated in a memorial erected near the front gate of the Hongo Campus.
-Most students from faculties of engineering and science remained at university or worked as apprentice engineers, as the expertise of science and technology was deemed indispensable for the war effort.
-Leo Esaki, who was a student at the department of physics during the war, shared his memory of his university life in 2007: 'The day after the Tokyo Air Raid of 9 March 1945, during which more than 100 thousand citizens were killed, professor Tanaka conducted class as usual, without mentioning the war at all'.
+Most students studying engineering and science remained at university or worked as apprentice engineers, as the knowledge of science and technology was deemed indispensable for the war effort.
 The buildings and facilities of UTokyo were largely immune from air raids, allowing education and research activities to continue.

-The increased demand brought about by the war for engineers, especially in the fields of aeronautics, machinery, electronics, and shipbuilding, led to the establishment of the Second Faculty of Engineering (第二工学部) at UTokyo in 1942.
-In the newly built Chiba Campus, around 800 students were enrolled at one time, and military engineering research activities were conducted.
+The increased demand brought about by the war for engineers led to the establishment of the Second Faculty of Engineering (第二工学部) at UTokyo in 1942.
+At the newly built Chiba Campus, around 800 students were enrolled at a time, and military engineering research was conducted there.
 It was closed in 1951, and as a successor organisation, the Institute of Industrial Science was established on the site of the former headquarters of the Third Infantry Regiment in Roppongi.

-During the war, the Imperial Army attempted to use the university's facilities several times, including plans to relocate the university to Sendai and use the Hongo Campus as a fortress for the anticipated Allied landing, Operation Downfall, to protect the Imperial Palace.
-President Yoshikazu Uchida consistently denied these requests by persuading them of the importance of culture, education and research for the country's long-term development.
-In September 1945, efforts by Uchida and Shigeru Nambara, Dean of the Faculty of Law, prevented the campus from becoming the Allied Headquarters.
-Instead, the Dai-Ichi Seimei Building was chosen.
+During the war, the Imperial Army attempted to use the university's facilities several times.
+In 1945, plans were made to relocate the university to Sendai and use the Hongo Campus as a fortress for the anticipated Allied landing, but President Yoshikazu Uchida dissuaded the army.
+In September 1945, Uchida and Shigeru Nambara, Dean of the Faculty of Law, prevented the campus from becoming the Allied Headquarters.
 Nambara succeeded Uchida as president in December 1945.